Keep your blood pressure in check

 What is blood pressure?

-Blood pressure is a measure of the pressure or force of blood against the walls of your blood vessels (known as arteries).
-Your blood pressure reading is based on two measures called systolic and diastolic.
-The systolic (top) number is the measure of the pressure force when your heart contracts and pushes out the blood.
-The diastolic (bottom) number is the measure of when your heart relaxes between beats.
+Blood pressure is a measure of the pressure or force of blood against the walls of your blood vessels (arteries).
+Your blood pressure reading is based on two measures.
+The top number (systolic) is the measure of the pressure when your heart contracts and pushes blood through the arteries.
+The bottom (diastolic) number is the measure of the pressure when your heart relaxes between beats.

-The table below defines varying blood pressure categories: low risk, medium risk, high risk.
-See your doctor or healthcare provider to get a proper blood pressure measurement.
+There are three different blood pressure categories: low risk, medium risk, high risk.
+See your doctor or healthcare provider to get a proper blood pressure measurement and find out which category you are in.

 There are some exceptions to these categories.